Scholarship Adjudicators

 Kaitlin Bove

-Kaitlin Bove is Director of Instrumental Ensembles and Assistant Professor of Music at Pierce College in Puyallup, Washington where she directs the concert band and jazz ensemble, in addition to instructing courses in music theory and music electives.
-She holds a Doctorate of Musical Arts in Wind Conducting from University of Kentucky where she was a student of Cody Birdwell, a teaching assistant, and premiered her wind transcription of Caroline Shaw’s Pulitzer Prize-winning Partita for 8 Voices in 2019.
+Dr. Kaitlin Bove serves as Director of Bands and Assistant Professor of Music at Diablo Valley College in Pleasant Hill, California where she directs the Symphonic Band and Viking Ensemble in addition to instructing coursework in American multicultural music.
+She is artistic director and conductor of the BDWinds, the youth wind ensemble branch of the Blue Devils Performing Arts organization, and the Oakland Municipal Band which offers summer concerts in Oakland’s Lake Merritt Park.
+Prior to these appointments, she was the Director of Instrumental Music at Pierce College in Puyallup, Washington where she was awarded “Outstanding Faculty of the Year” in 2020.
+Kaitlin holds a Doctorate of Musical Arts in Wind Conducting from University of Kentucky where she was a student of Cody Birdwell, a teaching assistant, and premiered her wind transcription of Caroline Shaw’s Pulitzer Prize-winning Partita for 8 Voices in 2019.

 Dr. Bove is from Lafayette, California and earned her Bachelor and Master of Music degrees in Education from the University of the Pacific in Stockton, California where she studied with Eric Hammer.
-She held the position of Director of Bands at Payson High School and Director of Bands and Orchestras at Mt.
-Nebo Junior High School in Payson, Utah between 2008-2016.
+Prior to her doctoral work, she taught instrumental music at the secondary level in Payson, Utah.
 In this setting, she instructed courses in band, orchestra, marching band, jazz ensemble, AP music theory, guitar, folk music, musical theater, and mariachi.

 Kaitlin is founder of the And We Were Heard initiative which matches underrepresented composers of wind band literature with volunteer ensembles in order to generate quality recordings of the music of diverse compositional voices.
-Information about this program can be found at andwewereheard.org.
-In the vein of this philosophy, Dr. Bove maintains a high commitment to commissioning and performing works by both living and underrepresented composers.
+In the vein of this philosophy, Dr. Bove maintains a high commitment to commissioning and performing works by both living and historically marginalized composers.
+She is also co-founder of Girls Who Conduct, a mentorship program that supports gender parity on the conducting podium, and is the organization’s High School-Collegiate Virtual Mentorship Program Coordinator.

 Carol Brittin Chambers